Free Budget Calculator

 Frequently Asked Questions

-How much does alcohol cost for a wedding of 150 guests?
+How much does alcohol cost for a 100-person wedding?

-What is the average cost of alcohol for a wedding?
+What's the average alcohol budget for a wedding?

 The average couple spends $2,000-$3,500 on wedding alcohol for a 100-150 guest wedding.
 This represents about 8-10% of the total wedding budget.
 Costs vary widely based on location, selection, and whether you buy retail or go through a venue.